 You look like an idiot (in a funny way) VR/AR/MR has been actively developing these years.
 We have seen Facebook Oculus leading VR, Google ARCore and Apple ARKit leading AR (not particularly using a head-mounted display but I'm sure there will be one), and Microsoft Hololens leading MR. In the end they could all become… Continue reading Wearing VR/AR/MR Headsets Can be Not So Weird

 There's been a hype about foldable phones.
 While it's awesome to see screens that can actually fold, and there are softwares supporting this feature, I do not see foldable phones have much future.
 The key problem is now the phone has to be as twice as big, based on current implementations.
 Also, there is only… Continue reading Regarding foldable phones

 So far we have seen so many machine learning (ML) papers in computer vision, from object detections to activity recognitions.
 There have been tons of papers doing the good, and the same that many are doing the bad thing, namely adversarial ML.
-Many papers are now following the trend to attack existing well-trained ML models.
-One example is by wearing a glass with special colors designed, the guy can be recognized as someone else, by machines (shown as the figure below).
-You can find many many papers on this topic.
-Continue reading Adversarial ML in Wireless?
+Many papers are now following the trend to attack existing well-trained ML models.… Continue reading Adversarial ML in Wireless?

 Just an idea.
 Today, machine learning or deep learning largely rely on the data, the volume of data.
 If we have millions of images of a single object, we can train the model and eventually approximate a function that maps the image into the object.
 The resulting model could be complicated, requiring multiple layers of neurons… Continue reading Incomplete data causes complicated learning model?